Republished from Making a Data Point

 Ok, you’re probably laughing but I mean that you should be sharing findings and information whenever and wherever you possibly can.
 It’s a little bit about making sure your voice is heard by your colleagues and bosses, and a little bit about making sure you begin introducing the same people to the experience and expectation of being able to back up decisions and conversations with data & information.

 You are a person who can quantify theories and ideas.
-As you share more of your thought process and results you are both proving your effectiveness and value, but also beginning to build your organization’s collective data IQ.
+As you share more of your thought process and results you are both proving your effectiveness and value, and also beginning to build your organization’s collective data IQ.

 Maybe Another One?